Mphasis: As a Hewlett-Packard company

-On 13 May 2008, Hewlett-Packard confirmed that it had reached a deal with Electronic Data Systems to acquire the company for $13.9 billion.
+On 13 May 2008, Hewlett-Packard confirmed that it had reached a deal with Electronic Data Systems and Magnetic System to acquire the company for $13.9 billion.
 The deal was completed on 26 August 2008.

 In September 2009, Mphasis changed its brand identity by dropping EDS association to become "Mphasis, an HP Company" after HP retired EDS Brand to become "HP Enterprise Services".
 Mphasis operated as an independent HP subsidiary with its own board and continued to be listed on Indian markets as "Mphasis Limited".
 HP owned close to 62% in Mphasis and Mphasis got around 50% of its revenues from HP.

 Mphasis marked $1 billion in revenues and registered a consolidated revenue of RS 50.37 billion ($1,099.3 million) for the year ended 31 October 2010 becoming the sixth Indian IT company to do that.

 In February 2014, Mphasis changed its logo and the brand name as Mphasis Unleash the Next, seeking to boost business other than from parent Hewlett-Packard, its largest client.

 On 30 June 2015, Mphasis announced the signing of a definitive agreement to transfer a significant portion of its domestic business, to Hinduja Global Solutions (HGS).
 On 10 July 2015, Mphasis announced it will move 2,000 employees to Karvy Data Management Services Ltd (KDMSL) as part of a deal signed to partially sell its domestic outsourcing business to Karvy.

 Under Blackstone Group

 In 2016, after Hewlett-Packard announced plans to sell its controlling stakes in Mphasis, three companies Tech Mahindra, Apollo Global Management and Blackstone Group entered the race to acquire Mphasis.
 Tech Mahindra emerged as the frontrunner before it decided to pull out in order to avoid a bidding war with other companies.
 Later that year, Blackstone acquired Hewlett-Packard's 60.17% stake in Mphasis for ₹5,466 crore ($815 million); Blackstone's subsequent open offer to acquire an additional 26% from public shareholders failed.

 On 29 January 2017, Nitin Rakesh joined Mphasis as the chief executive officer and director.
-On 7 Aug 2018 the Mphasis Board announced a buyback offer for its shareholders at an approximate premium of 17.4%.
+On 7 Aug 2018, the Mphasis Board announced a buyback offer for its shareholders at an approximate premium of 17.4%.

 In April 2021, Blackstone committed up to $2.8 billion to acquire controlling stake in Mphasis.
 A wholly owned subsidiary of the Abu Dhabi Investment Authority (ADIA), UC Investments and other long-term investors will be co-investing along with Blackstone.